 20 amazing FREE websites to read books online

-Just click on any item in the list to be taken to the website.
+Click on any item in this list of literacy websites to be taken to the website.
 While some require you to register, all the sites are either free or offer free classroom use for teachers.
-I tried to give you a little background about each to help save you some time as you dig through these great resources.
+I tried to give you a little background about each to help save time as you dig through these great resources.

 Free Websites with Stories & Digital Texts

 To make it easier to find exactly what you need, I've broken this list down into three sections.
-This first section is the sites that have the best selection of fiction, in my opinion.
+This first section is the websites with the best fiction selection, in my opinion.

-While some of the sites are amazingly modern and visual, others are a little less “pretty” but have some great texts.
+While some sites are amazingly modern and visual, others are a little less “pretty” but have some great texts.

-This site has thousands of amazing books for K-5 including fiction, nonfiction, and so much more.
+This site has thousands of amazing books for K-5, including fiction, nonfiction, and so much more.
+There are even audiobooks and video-based book options, and you can assign students quizzes if you're concerned about comprehension.

-It is free for teachers to use in their classroom and each student gets set up with their own reading profile to allow for differentiation.
+It is free for teachers to use in their classroom, and each student gets set up with their own reading profile and getepic login to allow for differentiation.

 Check it out: www.getepic.com